LeeyaD/ls170/01_the_internet_revised.md

 **Routers:** Network devices that can route data from one network to another network.
 Between each sub-network are systems of routers that direct the network traffic.

 **Protcols:** A system of rules that govern the exchange/transmission of data.
-Super important because it's how networked devices running on various makes & models of network devices (i.e. hubs, switches and routers) are able to communicate.

 There are lots of different protocols for 2 main reasons:
 1. Diff. protocols address *different* aspects of network communication (e.g. HTTP protocol is for structuring messages and TCP is for transferring messages btwn apps)